johnmaxrin/vazha/README.md

 # Vazha🌴 - Manglish-to-C Code Generator

-Vazha🌴 is a project that aims to enable the generation of C code from Manglish.
+Vazha🌴 is a hobby project that aims to enable the generation of C code from Manglish.
 It provides a simple and intuitive way to express algorithms and logic in Manglish and automatically translates them into valid C code.

 ## How to Run